proksid/kubernetes-learner/Kubernetes.md

 ### 3. Scheduler
 1. Decides on a new node’s discovery
-2. Distributes pods based on some factors
+2. Distributes pods based on some factors:
 	1. pods’ requirements vs node resources
 	2. data locality
 	3. affinity and anti-affinity spec